JonathanI19/Project2_Shortest_Path/README.md

 ```
 python maze_solver_example_2.py
 ```
-* *if that command doesn't work, replace python with python3*
+* *python command may very depending on your version. if that command doesn't work, replace python with python3. otherwise, check if Python is added to your system PATH*

 Here is the output for this example if the GUI is enabled: